hphelion/documentation/cloudos/manage.administration-dashboard.topology-designs.md

 The designer tracks topology design revisions on the Revisions tab.
 Every time you edit or save a topology design, the revisions list is updated.
 You can revert to an earlier topology design.

 To revert to an previous topology design version:

 1. On the Project tab, select a Current Project.
-2. Click Provisioning > Topology Designs to open the Browse Designs window.
-3. Select the design you want to revert.
-4. From the Overview tab, click the Revisions tab.
-A read-only list of design revisions displays with the Revision number, Date, and Author.
-5. Select a revision from the list.
-6. Click Revert to Selected.
-Click Yes to confirm.
-7. A new version is created (a copy of the selected version) with updated details.

-Or:

-1. On the Project tab, select a Current Project.